Tahoe Fund

 Submit a Project

 At the Tahoe Fund, we work directly with our partners on projects that improve the Lake Tahoe environment for all to enjoy.
-Over the past decade, we have granted funds to over 80 different environmental improvement projects.
+Over the past decade, we have granted funds to over 200 different environmental improvement projects that align with our five focus areas:

-• Lake Clarity/Water Quality/Lake Health: improve lake clarity, water quality, and lake health.
-We are particularly interested in projects with a focus on Aquatic Invasive species, near shore water quality, and Upper Truckee watershed restoration.
+• Lake Clarity – Improve lake clarity, water quality, and lake health.
+We are particularly interested in projects around aquatic invasive species, nearshore water quality, and Upper Truckee watershed restoration.

 Early-Stage Grants